xnm-sdksdk/DeveloperPortfolio/README.md

 - HTML5: Markup language used for structuring the website.
 - CSS3: Styling language used for visual enhancements.
+- JavaScript: Programming language for action in the website.
 - Google Fonts: External font library for using the "Open Sans" and "Playfair Display" fonts.
 - GitHub and LinkedIn Icons: Images used as icons for the corresponding social media links.